petermattia/petermattia/_cyclic_voltammetry_simulation/fundamentals.md

 #### Electrochemical reaction (charge transfer)

-In this model, the charge-tranfer kinetics are modeled by the Bulter-Volmer equation.
+In this model, the charge-tranfer kinetics follow the Bulter-Volmer formulation.
 The forward electrochemical rate constant, $k_f$, and reverse electrochemical rate constant, $k_r$, primarily depend on the fundemental electrochemical parameters $k_0$ and $\alpha$ (Eqns 3.3.9 & 3.3.10):